Azure/azure-event-hubs/readme.md

             alt="follow on Twitter"></a>
 </p></h1>

-We're happy to host our client SDKs and integrations here on GitHub as free, open-source projects.
+We're happy to host our client SDKs and integrations on GitHub as free, open-source projects.
 We currently support:

 * [.NET](https://github.com/azure/azure-event-hubs-dotnet)
 * [Java](https://github.com/azure/azure-event-hubs-java)